top of page

 Beyond the Walls of Jerusalem

-During the second part of the 19th century, Jerusalem started to expand, and new neighborhoods were built outside the old city after thousands of years in which the residents of Jerusalem lived between the old walls.
+During the second part of the 19th century, Jerusalem started to expand, and new neighborhoods were built outside the old city after thousands of years during which the residents of Jerusalem lived between the old walls.

 Christian people and wealthy Arabs were among the first to settle in new areas.
 On the other hand, Jewish leaders and philanthropists (like Montefiore) helped establish new Jewish neighborhoods.